Need help with the George Washington essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 Being able to take a process and break it down into small, actionable instructions to get the results that you want can be applied to a large swath of fields.

-Learning how to troubleshoot broken or buggy code to fix it can also be a great way to develop methodical thinking.
+Learning how to troubleshoot broken or buggy code can also be a great way to develop methodical thinking.

 Just focus on a skill that you can take to the particular major you want to pursue in college.

-If you had the opportunity to study abroad, this can be a great opportunity to explore that in your application.
+If you had the opportunity to study abroad, this can be a great chance to explore that in your application.

 Try not to just talk about your trip abroad.

 Remember that you need to focus your essay on a learnable opportunity that you took.

 - For instance, maybe you went to Italy and you were able to visit famous places and speak to the locals there.

 - The local residents may be able to tell you a different or more in-depth history of famous places like the Coliseum that your traditional tourist guides could not.